hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 It runs perfectly now with: Red Build 0.6.4 - 4-Feb-2021/17:06:04-07:00.
 Thanks for the second set of eyes @hiiamboris

 [16:21:16](#srl4gK6DazsXmjkf0p7kw2ZJsDsAv0ZR3ZjiztFRFyw) <hiiamboris (NOT THIS ONE)>:
-Well, I expect it will return to haunt you yet Ì†ΩÌ∏â
+Well, I expect it will return to haunt you yet üòâ

 [16:40:42](#iAxoGv8Q8uQxAsUiDRQSKj8zO2oVjKqcB821xlulHjc) <mikeyaunish>:
-I guess as Direct Code continues it will be a bit of a torture test for Red Ì†ΩÌ∏â I am good as long as I have a stable version I can play with.
+I guess as Direct Code continues it will be a bit of a torture test for Red üòâ I am good as long as I have a stable version I can play with.

 ## 11-Feb-2021